omnidan/omnidan.github.io/about.md

 I am currently studying [Business Informatics](https://www.tuwien.ac.at/en/teaching/bachelor_programs/business_informatics/) at [TU Wien](https://www.tuwien.ac.at/) (Technical University of Vienna) and I'm a technical tutor for the [Programmkonstruktion (Program Construction ~= Programming) course](https://tiss.tuwien.ac.at/course/courseDetails.xhtml?locale=en&courseNr=185A79).
-My main job there is the development of the Multiple-Choice Exam Application.
+My main job there is the development and maintenance of the Multiple-Choice Exam Application.

 Feel free to contact me about anything - services, ideas, your projects, my projects, the list goes on and on - even if you just want to chat with me.
 Just